TykTechnologies/tyk-docs/tyk-docs/content/tyk-developer-portal/dynamic-client-registration.md

 ``code`` used for the Authorization Code grant OAuth 2.0 flow.
 ``token`` is used for implicit grant.
+Leave the field blank for client credential grant.

 There are more options for complex use cases, though you only need to pick Code or Token.